briansupatra/briansupatra/README.md

 ## 👨‍🏫 About Me

 I'm a passionate coding teacher who loves helping students discover the world of programming.
-I teach fundamental programming concepts in a fun, approachable way—starting from **Scratch** all the way to **JavaScript** and **Python**.
+I teach fundamental programming concepts in a fun, approachable way starting from **Scratch** all the way to **JavaScript** and **Python**.

 My students range from kids taking their first steps in coding to high schoolers building real projects.
 I focus on making complex ideas simple, practical, and engaging.